 Have you ever stayed up all night before an important work event?

-Maybe you went partying all night yet you were due for a test next morning?
+Maybe you went partying all night, yet you were due for a test the very next morning?

 Perhaps you spilled coffee all over yourself, just as you were headed to that big interview or left the house very late when you really had to be early?

 While some of these situations can be chalked up to bad luck, others can be seen as examples of self-sabotaging behaviors.

 There are situations where we can hurt our own chances and opportunities.

 When we discover and understand our self sabotaging behavior patterns, we can then find ways to source solutions and strategies that can make our lives more successful, happy and a lot less chaotically complicated.

 So in this article, let’s talk about self-sabotage and the different ways to stop these patterns of negative behavior in our life.

 What Does It Mean To Self-Sabotage?